How to Reverse PayPal Disputes

 Respond to buyer emails as promptly as you can.
 Disputes often arise, and escalate to claims or chargebacks, because of a lack of responsiveness on the seller’s part.
 Be available to your customers and try your best to resolve any disputes—no matter the reason—before the buyer gets PayPal or their bank involved.

 Contact the buyer directly and try to work things out with them.
-Buyers can cancel chargebacks and PayPal disputes, and if they do so, PayPal gets their money back and will usually return it to the seller within 90 business days (a holding period to ensure that no further disputes get filed).
+Buyers can cancel chargebacks and PayPal disputes, and if they do so, PayPal gets its money back and will usually return it to the seller within 90 business days (a holding period to ensure that no further disputes get filed).

 Why Fight PayPal Disputes?

-It’s almost always in a merchant’s best interests to prevent and minimize disputes and chargebacks to the best of their ability.
-With the fees attached to it, a chargeback is always more costly than reversing and refunding a transaction on your own.
 Merchants who show themselves to be susceptible to chargeback fraud will often find themselves victimized over and over again until they either take steps to stop it from happening—or go out of business.

 With diligent record-keeping, attentive customer service, and a knowledgeable approach to navigating PayPal, merchants can avoid many of the pitfalls that lead to claims, chargebacks, and lost revenue.